The information in this article applies to:

 - Note that Boxes, Cross Boxes, and Insulation must always be rectangular in shape.

 - Select CAD> Boxes> Rectangular Polyline from the menu, then click and drag to draw a closed rectangular shape.

 - Like Insulation Boxes, Rectangular Polylines will snap to objects and surfaces in the view.

 - In this example, a Rectangular Polyline is drawn over the stem wall footing.

 - Click on the polyline to select it, then click the Open Object edit button.
 On the Fill Style panel of the Polyline Specification dialog:

-- Select "Concrete" from the Fill Pattern drop-down list.
+- Select "Concrete" from the Type drop-down list.

 - Add a second polyline, as described above, for the stem wall.

-- Draw another rectangular polyline outside of the stem wall.
-Using the steps described in 4, above, assign this polyline an "Earth" fill.
+- Draw another rectangular polyline outside of the stem wall using the details described in Step 3, above, and assign this polyline a Weave fill style.